Pre-Requisite:

-This course is designed for students who have an interest in the Animal Health field.
-This career exploration course will allow students an opportunity to discover and explore a variety of career options in the animal health industry.
-Students will have the opportunity to learn from professionals in the field of large animals, marine animals, small animals, exotics, wildlife, animal research etc. This course is not teacher and curriculum driven.
-It is a hands on, project based exploratory opportunity for students.
-Students should be prepared to work with professionals on real-world company based projects.
-Location of program will be at the Kansas City Zoo.
+Course Description: This course is designed for students who have an interest in pursuing a career within the Animal Health field.
+This career exploration course will allow students an opportunity to discover a variety of career options in the animal health industry.
+Students will have the opportunity to learn from professionals in the field of large animals, marine animals, small animals, exotics, wildlife, and animal research.
+This course is not teacher and curriculum driven.
+It is a hands-on, project based exploratory opportunity.
+Students should be prepared to work in a team environment with professionals in real-world company based projects.
+Classroom location for Animal Health Sciences is at the Kansas City Zoo.
+Students will need to provide their own transportation.

 What will you explore?